temmihoo/gstar-presentation/goals2m.md

 for service design work to identify future opportunities for running building services and possibly new kinds of business models such as Light as a Service, Heating as a service and so on.

+On hardware side, we are currently in the process of running a small production series of RasPoE, a Raspberry Pi PoE splitter board.
+Selling our previous boards on Ebay is starting during August 2015 with RasPoE joining ranks whenever we have the produce run available.